distributethe6ix/70DaysOfServiceMesh/70DaysExercises/06-Securing your microservices.md

 In Kubernetes, the CNI layer may be able to provide a limited amount of network policy and encryption.
 Looking at a service mesh, encryption can be provided through mutual-TLS, or mTLS for service-to-service communication, and this same layer can provide a mechanism for Authentication using strong identities in SPIFFE ID format.
 Layer 7 Authorization is another capability of a service mesh.
 We can authorize certain services to perform actions (HTTP operations) against other services.

+To simplify this, Authentication is about having keys to unlock and enter through the door, and Authorization is about what you are allowed to do/touch, once you're in.
+Defence in Depth.

 Let's review what Istio offers and proceed to configure some of this.
 We will explore some of these in greater detail in future days.

 ### Istio Peer Authentication and mTLS